NuclearError/allyship101/PITCHME.md

 A person can be both privileged and oppressed at the same time, in different ways

-Belonging to an oppressed group does not make an individual immune from oppressing others
+Belonging to an oppressed group does not make an individual incapable of oppressing others

 **Being aware of privilege and oppression vectors in yourself and those around you is necessary to function as an ally**
 @snapend